apache/yunikorn-site/docs/developer_guide/build.md

 ## Build YuniKorn for Kubernetes

 Prerequisite:
-- Go 1.11+
+- Go 1.12+

 You can build the scheduler for Kubernetes from [yunikorn-k8shim](https://github.com/apache/incubator-yunikorn-k8shim) project.
-The build procedure will built all components into a single executable that can be deployed and running on Kubernetes.
+The build procedure will build all components into a single executable that can be deployed and running on Kubernetes.

 Start the integrated build process by pulling the `yunikorn-k8shim` repository:
 ```bash